The MCPA does NOT sell or purchase medical cannabis

 A: Yes.

-Any resident of Mississippi can petition the MDOH to add serious medical conditions or their treatments to the list of debilitating medical conditions listed in the MMCA.
-The MDOH will consider petitions in accordance with its rules and regulations, including public notices and hearings.
-The MDOH will approve or deny a petition within sixty (60) days of its submission.
-The approval or denial of any petition is a final decision of the MDOH.
+Any resident of Mississippi can petition the MSDH to add serious medical conditions or their treatments to the list of debilitating medical conditions listed in the MMCA.
+The MSDH will consider petitions in accordance with its rules and regulations, including public notices and hearings.
+The MSDH will approve or deny a petition within sixty (60) days of its submission.
+The approval or denial of any petition is a final decision of the MSDH.

 Q: Who will have access to my Registry ID card?

-A: The MDOH and the MDOR will have access to your card information.
+A: The MSDH and the MDOR will have access to your card information.

 Law Enforcement can only verify that you are a certified Registry ID card holder.

-A dispensary will have access to your information about your weekly purchase quantity.
+A dispensary will have access to your information concerning your weekly purchase quantity.

 ———–